alvinsjoy/Chat/README.md

     VITE_COLLECTION_ID_MESSAGES=
     ```

-4. Run the development server:
+3. Install the dependencies and run the development server:

     ```sh
+    npm install
     npm run dev
     ```

-5. Open <http://localhost:5173> to view in the browser.
+    Open <http://localhost:5173> to view in the browser.

 ## Scripts